FLIOUSALIM/SpendingManagerFrontend/README.md

 # SpendingManagerFrontend

+The project is using [Angular CLI](https://github.com/angular/angular-cli) version 1.3.2.

+## Installing the development environment

+Open a terminal.
+Install **Angular CLI** globally: `npm install -g @angular/cli`.

+## Install the project

+Run the `npm install` command from the project directory.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.